Create Impactful Employee Engagements

 Target

-We partner with Target to integrate volunteerism across teams, supporting up to 50 onsite projects and 100 intern activations annually.
+We partner with Target on 50 on-site volunteer projects each year, integrating volunteering into team meetings, celebrations, and intern programming.
 Our team leads planning, facilitation, and project management for year-round activities that strengthen Target’s community impact.
 Since 2020, we have also managed more than 300 pro bono engagements supporting emerging brands and diverse founders, equating to over $12 million in capacity-building support through Target’s commitment of 10,000 skilled volunteer hours each year.

 Boston Scientific